 It results that the thickness satisfies

 \end{lemma} The proof is deferred to Appendix \ref{proof.sandwiching}.
 Let us mention two main features of the above approximations.
-On the one hand, these upper and lower approximations can be explicitly computed (unlike the classical full conformal prediction region).
-On the other hand, it is also possible to exploit these approximations to derive an explicit upper bound on the thickness in terms of convergence rate with respect to $n$ and other influential quantities (see for instance Theorem~\ref{thm.non.smooth}).
+On the one hand, these upper- and lower-approximations can be explicitly computed (unlike the classical full-conformal prediction-region).
+On the other hand, it is also possible to exploit these approximations to derive an explicit upper-bound on the thickness in terms of convergence rate with respect to $n$ and other influential quantities (see for instance Theorem~\ref{thm.non.smooth}).